HLTCHKUST/elderly_ser/README.md

 - **YueMotion** is a newly-constructed publicly-available Cantonese speech emotion recognition dataset.

 ### Publication
+Our paper will be published at INTERSPEECH 2023.
+In the mean, you can find our paper on (arXiv)[https://arxiv.org/abs/2306.14517].
+If you find our work useful, please consider citing our paper as follow:

 ```
 @misc{cahyawijaya2023crosslingual,
       title={Cross-Lingual Cross-Age Group Adaptation for Low-Resource Elderly Speech Emotion Recognition},